noIdea-ing/my_bubble_time/README.md

 # My Bubble Time Cafe

-A web application for ordering bubble tea built with React, TypeScript, and Bootstrap.
+A web application for My Bubble Time Cafe built with React, TypeScript, and Bootstrap.

 ## Prerequisites